 Jordan Libowitz serves as CREW’s Communications Director.
 A native of Philadelphia, Jordan previously worked on campaigns from Pennsylvania to Alaska.
 Prior to joining CREW, he ran a communications consulting firm specializing in non-profits.
 Jordan received his B.A. from the Johns Hopkins University.

-Meghan is CREW’s Digital Director.
+Meghan is CREW’s Deputy Communications Director.
 Prior to joining CREW, Meghan worked as Digital Manager at Every Voice and as a digital consultant and staffer for political campaigns.
-Meghan received her BA in political science from Boston University.
+Meghan received her B.A. in political science from Boston University.

 Miru is a Communications Associate.
 Prior to working at CREW, Miru interned at the National Sustainable Agriculture Coalition and received a M.S. in Social Policy and B.A. in Communications with minors in Asian American Studies and Environmental Studies from the University of Pennsylvania.